qxxxb/ctf/2020/sunshine_ctf/pegasus/license_check/README.md

 decided to try an arbitrary payload, record the result, and try to tweak it so that we could gets zeros in the first 8 bytes of the license key.

-I chose to use the same payloads I used previously:
+I chose the same payloads I used previously:
 ```python
 email = bytearray(b'\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\xc0\xf0\xe5\xe7\xae\xe5\xe1r\n')
 license_key = b'kAkAkAkAkAkAkAkAkAkAkAkAkAkAkA'